 Myeloma is a highly individual disease.
 Often, it is slow-moving.
 Sometimes, it can be very aggressive.
 The urgency of treatment depends upon the exact problems faced by an individual patient.
 An experienced myeloma specialist can tailor a treatment approach best suited to your specific situation, as well as anticipate and prevent or mitigate treatment-related problems.

 Many patients with myeloma lead full and productive lives for years, even decades, after diagnosis.
 Survival and quality of life of myeloma patients are improving steadily.
-Learning about myeloma and understanding how it is treated can help patients and their loved ones reduce their anxiety, and gain a sense of control.
+Learning about myeloma and understanding how it is treated can help patients and their loved ones reduce anxiety and gain a sense of control.
 Overall, it makes it easier to come to terms with the diagnosis.

 Medical Problems Related to Myeloma